publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch16/m__us_usc_t12_s1828b.md

     (c) __Banking agency information sharing__

-    The provisions of subsection (b) of this section shall apply to—
+    The provisions of subsection (b) shall apply to—

         (1) any information or material obtained by any Federal banking agency (as defined in [section 1813(z) of this title][/us/usc/t12/s1813/z]) from any other Federal banking agency; and